 When it comes to our happiness and successes, attitude really is everything.
 Our thoughts, positive or negative, will inevitably always become our reality.
 So, why is it that even with this knowledge we still find it hard to muster the positive attitude we need to be our best selves?
 This is because a lot of us fall victim to self-defeating behavior.

 Sometimes, even the most well-equipped and knowledgeable of us can struggle to hold onto the positive mindset we need to live our most brilliant lives.
-But why?

 Life Is A Game

 No matter how self-aware, how present or mindful we may think we are, sometimes, there are bigger, self-defeating games at play.
 These games are the ones that we play unconsciously; they are the games we have unknowingly got into the habit of playing in our minds, blind to the undermining effect they are having on our health and happiness.